-As future pension increases are expected to be based on the Consumer Prices Index (CPI) rather than RPI, we have made a further assumption about CPI which is that it will be 0.8% p.a. below RPI i.e. 1.9% p.a.
+As future pension increases are expected to be based on the Consumer Prices Index (CPI) rather than RPI, we have made a further assumption about CPI which is that it will be 0.35% p.a. below RPI i.e. 2.85% p.a.
 We believe that this is a reasonable estimate for the future differences in the indices, based on the different calculation methods, recent independent forecasts and the duration of the Employer's liabilities.
 The difference between RPI and CPI is less than assumed at the previous accounting date.
-This reflects the movement in market implied RPI inflation that occurred following the UK Statistics Authority's proposal to change how RPI is calculated and subsequent announcements from the Chancellor on the issue.
+This reflects the anticipated reform of RPI inflation following the UK Statistics Authority's proposal to change how RPI is calculated and subsequent announcements from the Chancellor suggesting this reform is now likely to take effect from 2030.
+The impact of this change in derivation on the liability value is shown in Appendix 3.

-Salaries are assumed to increase at 1.0% p.a. above CPI.
-This differs from the salary increase assumption at the previous accounting date and has been updated in line with the most recent funding valuation.
+Salaries are assumed to increase at 1.0% p.a. above CPI This is consistent with the approach at the previous accounting date.